mark-me/mark-me.github.io/_pages/tutorials/mds/mds.md

                                x = mds_USArrests$points[,1],
                                y = mds_USArrests$points[,2])
 ```
-Since we want to see how all variables impacted the MDS solution we'll rotate the variables so they become different data sets we can use to make a plot for each variable, through ggplot's _facet_ function.
+Since we want to see how all variables impacted the MDS solution we'll rotate the variables so we can look at the solution by making a plot for each variable, through ggplot's _facet_ function.
 ```r
 df_mds_USArrests %<>%
   gather(key = "variable", value = "values", -city, -x, -y)